go-gst/go-gst/README.md

 **This library has not been thoroughly tested and as such is not recommended for mission critical applications yet.
 If you'd like to try it out and encounter any bugs, feel free to open an Issue or PR.
 For more information see the [Contributing](#contributing) section.**

+Recently almost all memory handling has been moved into the bindings.
+Some documentation may still reflect the original need to Unref resources, but in most situations that is not the case anymore.

 ## Requirements

 For building applications with this library you need the following: